yh-jun/SNR-Aligned_diffSE/README.md

 This repository contains the official PyTorch implementations for the Interspeech 2025 paper:
 - *SNR-Aligned Consistent Diffusion for Adaptive Speech Enhancement* [1]

-This repository builds upon the code from https://github.com/sp-uhh/sgmse-bbed [2] by Signal Processing (SP), Universität Hamburg, which is licensed under MIT License.
+It builds upon the code from https://github.com/sp-uhh/sgmse-bbed [2] by Signal Processing (SP), Universität Hamburg, which is licensed under MIT License.

 Installation
 ------------